vhcd/vhcd.github.io/_posts/2022-12-01-angular-size.md

 In game engines, if you want to check if something is visible, you "[trace](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Tracing/Overview/)" it.
 However, traces work as a single line, or as a fixed-size shape.
 So if we were to trace a pedestrian, it would only check its root position and returns whether that was visible or not.

 However, most pedestrians have a [skeleton](https://docs.unrealengine.com/5.0/en-US/skeletons-in-unreal-engine/), which is used to animate them.
-And as with real-life skeleton, virtual skeletons also have bones.
+And as with real-life skeletons, virtual skeletons also have bones.
 What if we traced bones?

 That's the solution we chose: for each type of actor we wish to get data from, we define the set of bones (or [sockets](https://docs.unrealengine.com/4.27/en-US/WorkingWithContent/Types/StaticMeshes/HowTo/Sockets/)) that we'll trace.